-■ Impacts obviously vary depending upon sectors, countries and/or nature of investment.
+Impacts obviously vary depending upon sectors, countries and/or nature of investment.
 "More frequent" impacts have been classified in 17 impacts categories, including: 9 social, 7 environmental and 1 economic (detailed list and definition in ANNEX 1).
 Room has been left for the other specific impacts of a transaction.

-PILARS General definition A-SOCIAL Social consequences, whether adverse or beneficial, that are likely to follow from specific policy actions or project development.
-It is based on the assumption that the way in which the environment is structured can have a profound effect on people's ability to interact socially with other people and to develop networks of support.
+PILARS General definition A-SOCIAL Social consequences, whether adverse or beneficial, that are lift from specific policy actions or project development.
+It is based assumption that the way in which the environment is structured profound effect on people's ability to interact socially with other to develop networks of support.
 B - ENVIRONMENTAL Any change to the environment, whether adverse or beneficial, resulting from a facility's activities, products, or services.
 Source: US Environmental Protection Agency, EPA C - ECONOMIC Economical convergence or catch up effect, states that poor or developing economies grow faster compared to economies with a higher per capita income and gradually reach similar high levels of per capita income.
 Thus, all economies, over time, may converge in terms of income per head.